ZacharyNovack/sat-253/README.md

 ```
 huggingface-cli login
 ```

+### Colab Setup

+#### 1. Copy Repo to your personal drive

+To run this on google colab, you will first need to copy the repo to your personal google drive.
+To do so, first download the repo `sat-253` folder (either from the class google drive or the github), and then re-upload this on your own google drive.

+#### 2. Log into Hugging face

+In order to access the pre-trained weights of SAO, you must make a HuggingFace account and generate a secure token.
+Once you make your secure token, you will be able to directly upload it to google colab by clicking on the key icon on the left-hand side of the screen in google colab.
+There, you will be able to add your secret key, which should be titled `HF_TOKEN`.

+#### 3. Run colab-specific codeblock

+In `homework4_stub.ipynb` AND in `runner.ipynb`, there will be a colab-specific codeblock that you must run in order to set up your environment and ensure all paths work as planned.
+You must uncomment this block to run the notebook.

 ## Quizzes
 This homework consists of 5 quizzes that test your ability to implement code using the provided tools and libraries.
 The starting template is located in the `homework4_stub.ipynb` file within the cloned repository.